nmayorov/nmayorov.github.io/content/posts/nonlinear_batch_estimation.md

 # Conclusion

-I've presented an outline of the nonlinear batch estimation algorithm which uses linear Kalman smoother on each iteration.
+I've presented a nonlinear batch estimation algorithm which solves a nonlinear optimization problem with a help of linear Kalman smoother for iteration subproblems.
-This is a preliminarily version and I will fill in missing details as I get practical experience with it.
+The algorithm has solid theoretical foundations and gives reliable and easy to interpret estimates when converged.

 # References